Skip to content

 For this class you must be an advanced beginner or above.
 You must know how to cast on, knit, purl, join in the round, increase and decrease, and bind off.
 If you are unsure of your skill level, feel free to ask me prior to the class.

-• Review free pattern.
+• Review FREE pattern.
 Decide if you want waist shaping or not.
-As of this publication, this sweater pattern has 2926 projects, click through some of those to get ideas on yarn, shaping and fit.
+As of this publication, this sweater pattern has over 3000 projects, click through some of those to get ideas on yarn, shaping and fit.

 • Ravelry: Brick pattern by Clare Lee